mayank99/open-props-scss/package/README.md

 @use 'open-props-scss' as op;
 ```

 And start using the props!
 The names are all camelCase by convention.
+You can see the full list of variables on [unpkg](https://unpkg.com/open-props-scss).

 ```scss
 body {